lexman/tuttle/doc/tutorial.md

 ## Join tables to compute the number of internet users

-It's time to get to the fun part : now that we have all our data in SQLite
+It's time to get to the fun part : now that we have all our data in SQLite, let's do a few queries to build our data.
+First, we are going to create a table with the number of internet users per country, from both the population and percentage of internet users.

+This table will be called nb_internet_users :

     sqlite://stats.sqlite/tables/nb_internet_users <- sqlite://stats.sqlite/tables/wb_internet_users, sqlite://stats.sqlite/tables/world_population #! sqlite
         CREATE TABLE nb_internet_users AS
         SELECT